argeualcantara/book-api/README.md

-# Livrello - Book API
+# Livrello API

-The Livrello Book API is a comprehensive platform for managing books, providing functionalities for adding, updating, deleting, and retrieving book information.
+Livrello is a comprehensive API for managing books, providing functionalities for adding, updating, deleting, and retrieving book information.
 It serves as a centralized repository for organizing and maintaining a collection of books.

 ## Features